 The Company accounts for its digital currencies on hand at the end of a reporting period, if any, under IAS 38, Intangible Assets, as an intangible asset with an indefinite useful life initially measured at cost, deemed to be the fair value upon receipt, and subsequently measured under the revaluation model.
-Under the revaluation model, increases in the digital currencies' carrying amount is recognized in other comprehensive income and under accumulated other comprehensive income in equity, while decreases are recorded in the consolidated statements of loss and comprehensive loss.
+Under the revaluation model, increases in the digital currencies' carrying amount is recognized in other comprehensive income and under accumulated other comprehensive income in equity, while decreases are recorded in the consolidated statements of income or loss and comprehensive income or loss.
 However, increases are recognized in profit or loss to the extent that it reverses a revaluation decrease of digital currencies previously recognized in profit or loss.
-There is no recycling of gains from other comprehensive income in the consolidated statements of loss and comprehensive loss, except to the extent that an increase in fair value reverses a previous decrease in fair value that has been recorded in the consolidated statements of loss and comprehensive loss, that increase is recorded in the consolidated statements of loss and comprehensive loss.
+There is no recycling of gains from other comprehensive income or loss in the consolidated statements of income or loss and comprehensive income or loss, except to the extent that an increase in fair value reverses a previous decrease in fair value that has been recorded in the consolidated statements of income or loss and comprehensive income or loss, that increase is recorded in the consolidated statements of income or loss and comprehensive income or loss.
 The fair value of digital currencies on hand at the end of the reporting period is calculated as the quantity of digital currencies on hand multiplied by the price quoted on Coin Metrics as at the reporting date.
-Any difference between the fair value of the digital currencies recorded upon receipt from mining activities and the actual realized price upon disposal are recorded as gain or loss on sale of digital currencies.
+Any difference between the fair value of the digital currencies recorded upon receipt from mining activities, purchases or profit-sharing arrangements and the actual realized price upon disposal are recorded as gain or loss on sale of digital currencies.

-The Company has continued to classify digital currencies on hand at the end of a period as current asset as management has determined that cryptocurrency markets have sufficient liquidity to allow conversion within the Company's normal operating cycle.
+The Company has continued to classify digital currencies on hand at the end of the year as current assets as management has determined that cryptocurrency markets have sufficient liquidity to allow conversion within the Company's normal operating cycle.